demisto/demisto-sdk/demisto_sdk/commands/unify_packs/README.md

 * **-v RELEASE_VERSION, --content_version RELEASE_VERSION**
   The content version in CommonServerPython.
 * **-u, --upload**
-  Upload the compiled packs to the marketplace.
+  Upload the unified packs to the marketplace.
 * **---zip_all**
   Zip all the packs in one zip file.

 **Examples**:
-`demisto-sdk compile-packs -i Campaign -o "DestinationDir"` This will compile the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory.
+`demisto-sdk unify-packs -i Campaign -o "DestinationDir"` This will unify the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory.
-<br/><br/>

-`demisto-sdk compile-packs -i Campaign -o "DestinationDir" -u` This will compile the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory and will upload the created Campaign.zip to the marketplace.
+`demisto-sdk unify-packs -i Campaign -o "DestinationDir" -u` This will unify the "Campaign" pack into Campaign.zip file in the "DestinationDir" directory and will upload the created Campaign.zip to the marketplace.